American Indian Education

 Form 506, which is the Title VI ED 506 Indian Student Eligibility Certification Form, is to be completed by a parent/guardian and returned to the student's school.
 In order to apply for a formula grant under the Indian Education Program, the school must determine the number of Indian students enrolled.
 Review the 2013-14 Grant to see how the funds are being used for our American Indian students for academic and cultural programming.

-For more information regarding the American Indian Education program contact: Carline Sargent at 763-213-8562 or email email@example.com.
+For more information regarding the American Indian Education program contact: Carline Sargent at 763-213-1575 or email firstname.lastname@example.org.

 About the Parent Committee

 All parent's, guardian's and foster parent's of American Indian student's in St. Francis Area Schools are encouraged to attend the American Indian Parent Advisory Committee meetings, which is made up of parents of American Indian students, staff and community members.
 The Parent Committee meets monthly to discuss issues relevant to American Indian students and welcomes new members.The American Indian Education Program includes a Parent Committee,

 The first American Indian Parent Committee meeting will be held on Tuesday, September 11, 5:00-6:00 p.m. in St. Francis High School Room C-204.
 Meeting dates for the rest of the school year will be determined then.